isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2022-03-10-COS-2022-speech-1-min-mas.md

 In the past few years, we talked about the three ‘C’s that make us a Community of Success – character, competence, and citizenry.
 This year, we will focus on the development of our competencies, even as we build on our achievements to propel the community towards success.
 This will be done through three key strategies:

 a.
-Reinforcing the Network of Care through M³;
+Reinforcing the Network of Care through M³; <br>
 b.
-Partnering the community and industry in building a competent workforce; and
+Partnering the community and industry in building a competent workforce; and <br>
 c.
-Shaping a competent Religious Sector.
+Shaping a competent Religious Sector. <br>

 ### *Reinforcing the Network of Care through M³*